By Marcin Wojtyczka

 - Maintain the course

-Bft 7 and up to a wave height which roughly matches the beam of the ship
+Beaufort 7 and up to a wave height which roughly matches the beam of the ship

-- 3rd reef in the main
+- 2nd or 3rd reef in the main (or rolled-in)

 - Running: further reduced headsail